Small Farm Big Life

 Instructions

-Serve immediately over pasta or let cool to room temperature and store in the refrigerator in a sealed container for up to 5 days.
+Serve immediately while warm or let cool to room temperature and store in the refrigerator for up to five days.

 • Cuisine: Gluten Free